nelsonjchen/op-replay-clipper/README.md

    * <img width="282" alt="Screen Shot 2022-09-06 at 11 56 10 PM" src="https://user-images.githubusercontent.com/5363/188816664-6e1cd8e3-a363-4653-85da-a03332e39c13.png">
 5. Get the route ID from more info.
 The example below would be `071ba9916a1da2fa|2022-09-04--11-15-52`.
 Note the omission of the `--1`.
 That's the segment identifier that is not needed.
    * <img width="336" alt="image" src="https://user-images.githubusercontent.com/5363/188817040-5341e1af-2176-47ad-87f3-ba0a3d88a32a.png">
-6. Construct the `docker-compose` command to run with the working directory set to this repository on your machine.
+6. Construct and run the `docker-compose` command to run with the working directory set to this repository on your machine.
+   * Docker-Compose
-   * Fill this template in and run it.
+      1. Fill this template in and run it.

          ```
          docker-compose run --rm dev /workspace/clip.sh <STARTING SECONDS> "<ROUTE_ID>" <JWT_TOKEN>
          ```

          Make sure to put the route ID in quotes.
 The route id has a `|` character, which can cause havoc in shells.

-7. Run the command.
-Here's a non-working but illustrative sample command to capture seconds 180 to 210 of `071ba9916a1da2fa|2022-09-04--11-15-52` with a auth/ident token of `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6MTIzNDU2Nzg5LCJuYW1lIjoiSm9zZXBoIn0.OpOSSw7e485LOP5PrzScxHb7SR6sAOMRckfFwi4rp7o`.
+      2. Run the command.
+Here's a non-working but illustrative sample command to capture seconds 180 to 210 of `071ba9916a1da2fa|2022-09-04--11-15-52` with a auth/ident token of `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6MTIzNDU2Nzg5LCJuYW1lIjoiSm9zZXBoIn0.OpOSSw7e485LOP5PrzScxHb7SR6sAOMRckfFwi4rp7o` with the non-prebuilt configuration.
          * `docker-compose run --rm dev /workspace/clip.sh 180 "071ba9916a1da2fa|2022-09-04--11-15-52" eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6MTIzNDU2Nzg5LCJuYW1lIjoiSm9zZXBoIn0.OpOSSw7e485LOP5PrzScxHb7SR6sAOMRckfFwi4rp7o`

 8. Wait 3 minutes (more if it's the first time), and a few files will appear in the `shared` folder.
    * `clip.mkv` - 1GB+ Uncompressed video clip
    * `clip.mp4` - 7.8MB file of the clip for uploading with Discord Free.